 All healthy dogs should have moist, cool noses.
 With snow nose, dark pigment on a dog's nose will fade during the winter when days are shorter and weather is cooler.
 Snow nose is a common condition that causes the nose or parts of it to lighten to a pale pink color.
-It darkens again in spring and summer when the days are longer and the weather warms up, according the "Dog Owner's Home Veterinary Handbook" by veterinarian Debra M. Eldredge.
+Note, however, that this is different from dog breeds with Dudley nose, which refers to a yellow Lab with permanent chocolate pigmentation or cats with pink noses.

 Technically called hypopigmentation, snow nose or "winter nose" is more likely to occur in Siberian huskies, other light-coated breeds or dogs with light-colored fur on the muzzle.
-Besides huskies, German shepherds, golden retrievers, Labs and Bernese mountain dogs are commonly affected.
+Besides huskies, German shepherds, golden retrievers, malamutes, Labs, some small terriers, and Bernese mountain dogs are commonly affected.
 As dogs age, the color change can become permanent.
-The nose will be healthy -- just more pale than before.
+The nose will be healthy — just more pale than before.

 Unless a veterinarian diagnoses your dog with a depigmentation condition other than snow nose, normal color should return in late spring or summer.
-If your dog's nose turns white, he does not have snow nose -- and he should be examined by a veterinarian.
-Several other conditions can cause nose discoloration, such as plastic dish dermatitis, vitaligo, thyroid problems, para-aminobenzoic acid deficiency or lupus erythematosus, which is not common in huskies.
-Your vet can suggest remedies for each of these conditions.
+If your dog's nose turns white, this is cause for concern.
+White means he does not have snow nose but possibly frostbite — and he should be examined by a veterinarian immediately.